US trade deficit falls to $52.5 billion in September

 President Donald Trump has imposed tariffs on more than $360 billion in Chinese imports.
 China has retaliated with its own tariffs on American products as the world’s two largest economies have engaged in a trade war that has rattled global financial markets and slowed economic growth.

-The September deficit reflected the fact that imports fell 0.9% to $206 billion but imports fell an even faster 1.7% to $258.4 billion.
+The September deficit reflected the fact that exports fell 0.9% to $206 billion but imports fell an even faster 1.7% to $258.4 billion.
 For the first nine months of this year, the U.S. deficit is running 5.4% below the same period a year ago.
 The deficit for all of 2018 totaled $627.7 billion.

+Economists said they expect the trade deficit will be a drag on growth in the current October-December quarter as the continued weakness of the global economy further depresses demand for American exports.

+“It’s hard to see anything other than further weakness in exports over the coming months,” said Andrew Hunter, senior U.S. economist at Capital Economics.

 So far this year, the deficit with China is 12.8% lower than the same period a year ago although it remains the largest imbalance America runs with any country.

-Note: This story has been corrected to show that exports, not imports, fell 0.9%.